franktakes/gephi-tutorial/README.md

 The tab next to Statistics opens up a set of filters.
 These filters can be used to only display certain parts of the graph.
 You can select a filter and drag it to the "Queries" list below, to activate it.
 Some noteworthy filters include:

-* Toplogy, Giant component: only show the largest connected component (does nothing in case the network consists of just one connected component, such as small-gephiready.tsv)
+* Topology, Giant component: only show the largest connected component (does nothing in case the network consists of just one connected component, such as in our practice file).
-* Atttributes, Partition: only show nodes of which an attribute has a certain value
+* Atttributes, Partition: only show nodes of which an attribute has a certain  value.
-* Attributes, Range: only show nodes of which an attribute has a certain value; for example setting a cut-off value for the degree, or based on centrality.
+* Attributes, Range: only show nodes of which an attribute is a certain range of values; for example setting a cut-off value for the degree, or based on centrality.
-* Edges, Edge Weight: an interesting filter to, for a weighted network, only show the strongest links (handy when the graph is too dense to meaningfully visualize)
+* Edges, Edge Weight: an often useful filter to, for a weighted network, only show the strongest links (handy when the graph is too dense to meaningfully visualize).

 Note that filters can also be combined (which is not always intuitive).